What is a Job Description?

 8. Job descriptions can be supportive in developing a standardized compensation program with minimums and maximums for each position.

-9. Employers can use the JD as a criterion for performance, and as a tool to encourage employee performance to reach above and beyond the job description in respect to receive recognition and rewards.
+9. Employers can use the JD as a criterion for performance, and as a tool to encourage employee performance to reach above and beyond the job profile in respect to receive recognition and rewards.

 10. If required, organizations can use the job descriptions to embellish that an employee is not adequately performing the job functions.